Get your free personal and business credit scores to find out.

 The American Express Blue Business Plus

 In our opinion, the American Express Blue Business Plus is hands-down the best intro APR card on the market.
-At 15 months, it currently offers the longest 0% intro APR period available for any business credit card on the market.
+At 12 months, it currently offers one of the longest 0% intro APR periods available for any business credit card on the market.

 What’s more—you’ll get 2x points on any purchase up to $50,000.
 That makes this card the most flexible rewards card of the bunch.